thegambler111/CoolObsVault/Daily_notes/One story everyday/One story everyday.md

 	- Boring meeting -> This week and next week is gonna be busy without much value for me though :(
 - 20
 	- I hurt my left arm in pull ups.
 It get better after sleep.
 Might have to stop pull ups for a few days :(
+- 22
+	- A break day but not so much of a break.
+Have a surprised task and a surprised canceled meeting.
+- 23
+	- Grandpa passed.
+96. Sad :(

 #
 ---